spatial-ews/spatialwarnings/cran-comments.md

 One remaining NOTE occurred on some platforms:

-The package size is sometimes reported as exceeding 1Mb (on ubuntu platforms above), probably due to the use of Rcpp:
+The package size is sometimes reported as exceeding 1Mb (on ubuntu platforms above), maybe due to the use of Rcpp:

 * checking installed package size ...
-NOTE installed size is  7.9Mb sub-directories of 1Mb or more: libs   6.6Mb
+NOTE installed size is  7.7Mb sub-directories of 1Mb or more: libs   6.4Mb

 ## Changes in this release

-This release has received external contributions from J. Guerber.

-Improvements:

-  * In patch size distribution plots, fits are now rescaled when xmin is above 1 so they overlay nicely on the observed distribution

-  * Better handling of errors in segmented::segmented() when fitting variograms

-Bug fixes:

-  * Fixed an error occurring when using xmin = "estimate" in patchdistr_sews

-  * Remove calls to assert() that were leftover from testing (CRAN policy)
+This is a maintenance release to fix an error arising in the package acss. acss is now explicitely attached to the search path, rather than just loaded.

 ## Package Description

 spatialwarnings is a package that assists ecologists in carrying out